Back to the Classics Challenge, 2018

 A Children's Classic - Pat of Silver Bush by L. M. Montgomery

-A Classic Crime Story - The Murder of Roger Ackroyd by Agatha Christie
+A Classic Crime Story - Crime and Punishment by Fyodor Dostoevsky

 A Classic Travel or Journey Narrative - The Wonderful Wizard of Oz by L. Frank Baum